 - A model of one of NASA’s Mars Exploration Rovers

 Attendees are primarily children, parents, teachers, scouts, youth groups, engineers, scientists, technologists and others interested in engineering.
 Attendance has in the past two years ranged between 9,000 and 10,000.
 In 2011, we had a record 13,994.
 All are welcome.

 Exhibitors change from year to year, but are typically made up local and national engineering societies, science organizations, national corporations and public television stations.

 Admission is free.
 Visitors are encouraged to make an on-site donation to the National Building Museum, which has provided its Great Hall for the event since 1998.

-The event is run under the auspices of the National Engineers Week Foundation and organized by a planning committee of engineers, engineering society reps, National Building Museum staff, Linder & Associates Event Architects and others.
+The event is coordinated under the auspices of the DiscoverE Foundation and organized by a planning committee of engineers, engineering society reps, National Building Museum staff, Linder & Associates Event Architects and others.

 Family Day traces its roots to 1993.
 The 2017 event will be our 25th Family Day.
 We hope you can join us.